10 Best Chicken Wings In Denver | Westword

 303-699-9464

 This small, family-owned spot has specialized in wings for over two decades, and the experience shows.
 The wings are on the smaller side, but with tender meat, a nice, crisp bite and a whopping 46 killer sauce and dry-rub options, size really doesn't matter.
 Not sure where to start?
 The garlic parmesan is a customer favorite, while the hot honey mustard offers a sweet and tangy experience with a kick.
-Orders are placed at the counter, and you can go half and half on flavors when getting wings by the pound — an essential move if you're going for variety.
+Orders are placed at the counter, and you can go half-and-half on flavors when getting wings by the pound — an essential move if you're going for variety.
 Wing Hut also has a lineup of Cajun items, including po'boys, gumbo, gator jambalaya and fried okra.

-KEEP WESTWORD FREE...
-Since we started Westword, it has been defined as the free, independent voice of Denver, and we'd like to keep it that way.
-Your membership allows us to continue offering readers access to our incisive coverage of local news, food, and culture with no paywalls.
-You can support us by joining as a member for as little as $1.
+Can you help us continue to share our stories?
+Since the beginning, Westword has been defined as the free, independent voice of Denver — and we'd like to keep it that way.
+Our members allow us to continue offering readers access to our incisive coverage of local news, food, and culture with no paywalls.